by Janis / 16 comments - Orginally published:6th September 2019

 What's lovely about Plaza de España is that it's free for everyone to enjoy.

-Also known as the Mushroom, it’s quite an imposing structure, and I think people either love it or loathe it, I’m certainly one of the former.
-I like to see the old mixing with the new if it’s tastefully done.
+Then there's the Metropol Parasol, also known as the 'Mushroom'.
+It's quite an imposing structure, and I think people either love it or loathe it; I'm certainly one of the former.
+If it's tastefully done, I like to see the old mixing with the new.

 The beautiful wooden structure of the Metropol Parasol, or Mushroom as it's known to the locals.
 It's worth climbing for great views of the city.